Date of Award

 What part does experience play in feelings of job satisfaction? one professor at a leading Western university made a statement that the job loses its spice after a few years of experience.
 This same professor felt that staying at the same place of employment over a great period of time was not appealing and that a change very few years would be challenging and keep job satisfaction alive.
 IF this position is one commonly held by high school teachers, it would seem to have many ramifications for teacher placement personnel.
 Perhaps teachers of the future would be shifted around every two years automatically to avoid job stagnation.
 Just how much a part is played by experience in keeping a teacher alive and on his toes would seem a vital statistic for hiring boards to have at their fingertips.

 Just as some students abhor English and excel at math, there seem to be teachers quite adept at teaching shorthand who shiver with apprehension each time it is their turn to teach business English.
 Does the subject matter a teacher is called upon to instruct have any effect upon his satisfaction with his job?
 If so, it would be to the benefit of the personnel department to assign teachers to classes that they enjoy teaching, thus ensuring permanency within the ranks.

 O'Reagan, Patricia Dianne, "An Analysis of Selected Factors Related to Job Satisfaction as Determined by a Survey of Business Teachers Employed in Utah Public High Schools" (1974).
-All Graduate Plan B and other Reports.
+All Graduate Plan B and other Reports, Spring 1920 to Spring 2023.
 562.